 ENJOY YOUR STAY

-Take advantage of all Roxanich Wine & Heritage hotel and winery have to offer.
+Take advantage of all Roxanich Winery & Design hotel have to offer.

 This project was cofinanced by European Union from the European Fund.
 The contents of this web page are the sole responsibility of Roxanich ltd. This project was cofinanced by European Union from the European Fund.
 The contents of this web page are the sole responsibility of Roxanich ltd.